Baseball

 Redlands Baseball – Xtreme Team

 Xtreme Team is for players with mental and physical disabilities.
 This division allows the players an opportunity to learn and play the game of baseball.
-This division is open to players of all ages.
+Division is open to players of all ages.

 Autism Society Options Policy